VKSahni/Getting-Started-With-STM32-ARM-Cortex-MCUs/STM32 HAL Library.md

 The source code of HAL and LL drivers is developed in Strict ANSI-C which makes it independent from the development tools.
 It is fully documented and is MISRA-C 2004 compliant.
 # STM32 HAL Drivers Examples
 You can find in "img" file
+# HAL Detailed Function Description
+In the same manner, there are low-level hardware drivers for almost all the hardware peripherals in the STM32 microcontrollers.
+Including Timers, ADC, USART, I2C, USB, DAC, Comparators, etc.
+We’ll configure these peripherals and generate the initialization C-Code using the CubeMX software tool.
+Here is a screenshot for what it looks like inside the interface where we configure the timer module for example.
+# Hardware Timer Module Configuration Within CubeMX